What is Sukanya Samriddhi Account scheme?

 The account can be opened by the parent or legal guardian of a girl child of a less than 10 years of age.
 You as a natural or legal guardian of the children can open only one account in the name of one girl child and maximum two accounts in the name of two different girl children.
 In the case of the birth of twins or triplets, the condition of opening account only for two daughters is exempted.

 The account may be opened either in an authorized bank or in a Post office with a minimum initial deposit of Rs.1000/-.

 What are the documents required for opening the account?

 - Proof of age (Birth certificate of the child), ii.
 Address proof, iii.
 Identity Proof

 Subsequent to initial deposit of Rs.1000/- you can deposit money to the account in multiple of Rs.100/-.
-No limit on number of deposits in a month/year.
-Deposit can be in lump-sum with maximum amount of Rs.150000/- in a financial year.
-However minimum Rs.1000/- to be remitted to the account in a financial year failing which account is treated as discontinued and same can be revived with a penalty of Rs.50/- per year with minimum amount required for deposit for that year.
-Pass book facility is available to the account holder.
+No limit on the numbers of deposits in a month/year.
+The Deposit can be in lump-sum with the maximum amount of Rs.150000/- in a financial year.
+However minimum Rs.1000/- to be remitted to the account in a financial year failing which account is treated as discontinued and same can be revived with a penalty of Rs.50/- per year with minimum amount required for a deposit for that year.
+The Passbook facility is available to the account holder.

 What is the tax benefit under the scheme?

 The money deposited in Sukanya Samriddhi account gets you a tax break within the overall cap of Rs.150000/- under section 80C of Income Tax Act.

 Is there any limit for depositing money in the account?

 After opening this account additional deposits not exceeding Rs.150000/- can be made for the next 14 years.